After the blizzard, the big chill as East Coast digs out

 The National Weather Service considers a storm a blizzard if it has snowfall or blowing snow, as well as winds of at least 35 mph (56 kph) that reduce visibility to a quarter-mile or less for at least three hours.
 In many areas, Saturday’s storm met those criteria.

-Rhode Island, all of which was under a blizzard warning, banned all nonemergency road travel.
+Rhode Island, all of which was under a blizzard warning, banned all nonemergency road travel, but lifted the ban at midnight.

 Washington and Baltimore got some snow but were largely spared.
 The worst of the nor’easter was expected to blow by Sunday morning into Canada, where several provinces were under warnings.